TypeStrong/grunt-ts/CONTRIBUTING.md

 Thank you for your interest in contributing!

 This project is in a mature maintenance phase.
-This means that the grunt-ts maintainers are focused on the following:
+This means that the grunt-ts [maintainer](https://github.com/nycdotnet) is focused on the following:

   * Compatibility with the latest stable version of TypeScript (native support for new switches, etc.)
   * Reliability enhancements such as bug fixes with tests

-New features and performance improvements will be considered if they are of broad benefit and well documented/covered with adequate tests.
-Before you start coding, please open an issue to discuss your idea!
+New features (other than compatibility with new TypeScript versions) are no longer being considered.
+I would love some help if you want to contribute compatability updates, though!
+Please reach out.

 ## Steps To Update grunt-ts to a New Version of TypeScript